More schools are adopting 4-day weeks. For parents, the challenge is day 5

 “If everybody becomes a four-day school week,” she said, “that is no longer a recruitment strategy.”

 In some communities, a four-day week is better for families.
-In the Turner district in north-central Montana, whose athletic conference includes districts that are three or more hours away, giving students Fridays off avoids situations when away basketball games have left few students at school to teach.
-It also gives the kids another day to work on family farms.
-The district has a little more than 50 students.
+In the Turner district in north-central Montana, taking Fridays off avoids situations such as basketball games played at districts three or more hours away that leave only a small number of students at school, Superintendent Tony Warren said.

+The change also provides another day to work on family farms in the district with a little more than 50 students, Warren said, although he now also sees some larger districts adopting the schedule.

+“They’re making the shift to the four-day week because all the districts around them have adopted a four-day week,” he said.

 The effect on academics is murky, although some studies show the schedule doesn’t hurt test scores if the other four school days are lengthened to make up the time, Thompson said.